/

 Run a Fluent Bit instance that will receive messages over TCP port 24224 through the Forward protocol, and send the messages to the STDOUT interface in JSON format every second:

-Now run a separate container that will send a test message.
-This time the Docker container will use the Fluent Forward Protocol as the logging driver:
+In a separate terminal window, start a separate container that will send a test message.
+This time the Docker container will use the Fluent output protocol as the logging driver:

 docker run --log-driver=fluentd -t ubuntu echo "Testing a log message"